radius-project/radius/docs/content/environments/azure-environments/index.md

 ## Azure environments

-An Azure Radius environment consists of various resources that act as both a private resource provider (control plane)), and the application hosting environment to which you deploy Radius applications (data plane):
+An Azure Radius environment consists of various resources that together act as the private resource provider (control plane) and the application hosting environment to which you deploy Radius applications (data plane):

 <img src="./azure-overview.png" width=900 alt="Overview of an Azure Radius environment">